This Barbie Is Feeling Existential In New Trailer

-Few details have been released about the film so far, but according to Deadline, it’s on the verge of getting greenlit.
-If so, shooting would begin in 2022.
+Few details have been released about the film so far, but it was reported in January that shooting is starting this February in London.
 Margot Robbie is signed on to star as Barbie, because casting directors have eyes, while Greta Gerwig is set to direct.
-Greta co-wrote the film alongside her husband, fellow filmmaker Noah Baumbach, which all but guarantees it’s not going to be a typical take on Barbie, and will probably focus heavily on the relationship between Barbie and Ken (which, if Baumbach has anything to say about it, will probably at least tease divorce.)
+Greta co-wrote the film alongside her husband, fellow filmmaker Noah Baumbach, which all but guarantees it’s not going to be a typical take on Barbie and will probably focus heavily on the relationship between Barbie and Ken (which, if Baumbach has anything to say about it, will probably at least tease divorce).

 Find everything there is to know about the Barbie movie so far, below.

 You can probably guess who’s playing Barbie and Ken